cascadiajs/cascadiajs/app/markdown/2026/trainings.md

 title: Training Workshops
 excerpt: Hands-on trainings from professionals in JS & AI development!
 ---
-We are thrilled to offer pre-conference hands-on trainings from Eve Porcello on JS & AI development!
+We are thrilled to offer post-conference hands-on trainings from Eve Porcello on JS & AI development!

 Note: these Training Workshops require the purchase of a separate ticket and ARE NOT included with a Conference ticket.